resim-ai/getting-started-demo/README.md

 ### Purpose of this repository

-We want to provide you some very simple examples of how to use ReSim.
-This repository is provided as a simple, stripped down example so you can walk through how to get ReSim up and running before specifically getting your code ready for ReSim.
+We want to provide you with some very simple examples of how to use ReSim.
+This repository is provided as a simple, stripped down example so you can walk through getting ReSim up and running before integrating ReSim with your own system.

 ### Areas to be highlighted